The Essential Guide To Maintaining Friendships With Bipolar

 When it comes to finding comfort in friendship, Dennis of Ohio also arrived at a turning point.
 A year after being diagnosed with bipolar II, Dennis was diagnosed with high-functioning autism, which complicated his ability to socialize and made him realize that he didn’t read body language naturally.

-had to learn to remind himself to “switch his brain into socialization,” to make himself aware of people’s mannerisms and expressions so that he could more effectively communicate with
+He had to learn to remind himself to “switch his brain into socialization,” to make himself aware of people’s mannerisms and expressions so that he could more effectively communicate with others.

 Dennis’s challenges with bipolar eventually inspired him to reach out in virtual friendship, as a peer.
 A professional writer, he created his own blog, which aims to offer helpful information to those newly diagnosed or struggling with bipolar and their loved ones.

 He points out that communicating through social media can sometimes be an option to creating friendships and getting support.
 “Talking about something doesn’t always have to be verbal.”